SEMINDU/film_fan/README.md

 # Film Fan

-Flutter Mobile Application bult with the simple fanctionality to allow user to fetch and view different movie informaion
+Flutter Mobile Application built with the simple fanctionality to allow user to fetch and view different movie informaion on Android and ios Mobile devices.

-Film Fan Fuctionality
+Film Fan Functionality

 FF-1